ngicks/zenn-article/articles/go-make-everything-iterator.md

 // ListAll returns an iterator over all element of l starting from l.Front().
 // ListAll assumes Values of all element are type V.
-// If other than that or nil, the returned iterator panics. func ListAll[V any](l *list.List) iter.Seq[V] {
+// If other than that or nil, the returned iterator may panic on invocation. func ListAll[V any](l *list.List) iter.Seq[V] {
     return ListElementAll[V](l.Front())
 }

 // ListElementAll returns an iterator over from ele to end of the list.
 // ListElementAll assumes Values of all element are type V.
-// If other than that or nil, the returned iterator panics. func ListElementAll[V any](ele *list.Element) iter.Seq[V] {
+// If other than that or nil, the returned iterator may panic on invocation. func ListElementAll[V any](ele *list.Element) iter.Seq[V] {
     return func(yield func(V) bool) {
         // shadowing ele, no state in the seq closure as much as possible.